dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 153
 Find an efficient algorithm to find the smallest distance (measured in number of words) between any two given words in a string.
-For example, given words "hello", and "world" and a text content of "dog cat hello cat dog dog hello cat world", return 1 because there's only one word "cat" in between the two words.
+<br>For example, given words "hello", and "world" and a text content of "dog cat hello cat dog dog hello cat world", return 1 because there's only one word "cat" in between the two words.

 [Solution](solutions/problem_153.py)
 - - - -

 #### Problem 154
 This problem was asked by Amazon.
-Implement a stack API using only a heap.
+<br>Implement a stack API using only a heap.
 A stack implements the following methods:
 * `push(item)`, which adds an element to the stack
 * `pop()`, which removes and returns the most recently added element (or throws an error if there is nothing on the stack) Recall that a heap has the following operations: